JasonCP14/web3-phishing-detection/README.md

 # Web3 Phishing Detection

 This file includes the requirements, as well as the steps that you need to do in order to run the phishing detection Flask app.

+**Disclaimer: Currently, the model is trained on 75% of the `test.csv`, and tested on the rest.
+They are named as `train_data.csv` and `test_data.csv` respectively**

 ## 1. Pre-requisites